 We’ll look closer at what a digital interface can look like and what frontend really means.

 What’s the difference between frontend and backend?

-Classic commerce or CMS systems (and websites) usually have two main components: the backend and the frontend.
+Classic commerce or CMS systems (and websites) usually have 2 main components: the backend and the frontend.

 The backend is where all the code and data goes that’s needed to put the functionalities of your site together.
 And it’s responsible for storing processes and data.
-This could be names, descriptions and prices of products for an online shop, functions and optical settings in a CMS system or in complex B2B projects also processes, management options or tax calculations.
+These could be names, descriptions, and prices of products for an online shop, functions and optical settings in a CMS system or in complex B2B projects also processes, management options, or tax calculations.